1997 Sta. Lucia Realtors season: Notable dates

-July 22: Sta.Lucia advance in the Commissioners Cup semifinals with a 100-92 overtime victory over Purefoods Cowboys.
-Kenny Redfield, the two-time best import who led Shell to the finals last season and playing with his fourth team with the Realtors, scored his 27th triple-double performance of 34 points, 18 rebounds and 12 assists.
-With the victory, Sta.Lucia are tied on top of the standings with three other teams, San Miguel, Shell and Gordon's Gin with six wins and four losses.
+July 22: Sta.
+Lucia advanced to the Commissioners Cup semifinals with a 100-92 overtime victory over Purefoods Cowboys.
+Kenny Redfield, the two-time best import who led Shell to the finals in the previous season, and playing with his fourth team with the Realtors, scored his 27th triple-double performance of 34 points, 18 rebounds and 12 assists.
+With the victory, Sta.
+Lucia were tied on top of the standings with three other teams, San Miguel, Shell and Gordon's Gin, with six wins and four losses.

-September 28: Import Sean Green carried the Realtors with his team-high 35 points as Sta.Lucia scored their third straight victory and a solo lead in the Governors Cup with a 111-90 rout off Pop Cola.
+September 28: Import Sean Green carried the Realtors with his team-high 35 points as Sta.
+Lucia scored their third straight victory and a solo lead in the Governors Cup with a 111-90 rout off Pop Cola.

 Occurrences

-After a four-year coaching stint with the Purefoods ballclub, coach Chot Reyes accepted the offer of Sta.Lucia as their new head coach at the beginning of the season.
+After a four-year coaching stint with the Purefoods ballclub, coach Chot Reyes accepted the offer of Sta.
+Lucia as their new head coach at the beginning of the season.

-During the Governors Cup, after Sta.Lucia lost to Alaska by one point on October 28, coach Chot Reyes resigned a few days later and gave up his position to assistant coach Adonis Tierra, who will handle the Realtors on interim basis.
-Reports had it that Reyes' temperaments have cause him his job at Sta.Lucia and the players' boycott against their coach led to his departure.
+During the Governors Cup, a few days after Sta.
+Lucia lost to Alaska by one point on October 28, coach Chot Reyes resigned and gave up his position to assistant coach Adonis Tierra, who would handle the Realtors on an interim basis.
+It was reported that Reyes' temperament had lost him his job at Sta.
+Lucia, and the players' boycott against their coach led to his departure.